bokeh/bokeh/QUICKSTART.md

 ==============

 This setup is appropriate if you do not need to do any development on Bokeh, but just want to get up and running (and plotting) as quickly as possible from a source checkout.

 In the top-level Bokeh directory:

     $ python setup.py install

+Note: this will use and install the latest built, minified bokeh.js checked into bokehjs/release.

 Now you are ready to generate static plots.
 In examples/glyphs, try: